jonromero/jonio_website/content/trading/forex-brokers.md

 Go and open a free [fxTrade Practice account](https://www.oanda.com/register/#/sign-up/demo) and then [sign in](https://www.oanda.com/demo-account/login).

-After you get your sign in to your demo account, go to **Manage API Access**.
+After you sign in to your demo account, go to **Manage API Access**.
 There you can find your API key which we are going to use in our system to place trades. **MAKE SURE YOU DON'T SHARE THIS KEY**.

-The code for this is and all other posts is on my [github](https://github.com/jonromero/Forex-algotrading) and you can install it and run it pretty easily.
+The code for this is and all other posts is on [github](https://github.com/jonromero/Forex-algotrading) and you can install it and run it pretty easily.

 Update: Oanda released a new (kickass) execution engine called **v20** and they have released a new (improved) API.
 This post has been updated in order to use the new API but if (for any reason) you want to check the old code, it is [right here](https://github.com/jonromero/forex_algotrading/blob/86db3f7f567897ad74c1e611cf2d6f337f4a9c24/post3/runner.py).
 You lucky you!

 Connecting to Oanda needs a conf file - which you can generate using a script that Oanda provides [here](https://github.com/oanda/v20-python-samples) *or* you can just create it yourself.
 Why would you want that?
 First of all when it comes to credentials (and my money), I prefer to know everything that is going on.
 And I don't like having to install PyYAML just to read a conf file.
 Feel free to use either method.

 Now, prepare to be amazed.
 The code is straight-forward.
-We initialize our API:
+We initialize the API:

 	:::python
     import v20